lethal-guitar/SaucerMapViewer/file_format_specs.md

 | 10 | u16 | vertex index 3 (bottom-left) - only used for quads |
 | 12 | u16 | face type: `0x8000` = quad, `0x1000` = triangle |
 | 14 | ?? | Unknown |

-Using only the vertex and face lists seems to be enough information to recreate the models as they appear in the game, so it's not clear yet what all the additional data is needed for.

 ### Sound effects